 Before paying, check the included attractions and confirm that the ones that catch your attention are included.
 The best way to purchase the Dublin Pass is to buy it online before your trip.

-6. Taste the typical food of the country.
+6. Taste the local food and visit the Guinness brewery.

 Keep in mind that the best place to eat typical Irish food are the traditional Irish pubs.
 These places, besides offering good and high quality food, are very welcoming to tourists, so during your stay be sure to visit the best pubs in the city.